You’re never too old to improve your golf.

 “Athletes in Aprons is fundamental to achieving a higher level of healthy living.” — Andrew Hampy, Five-Time NCAA All-American, Two-Time NCAA Men’s Gymnastics Champion

-Karen Owoc is a certified clinical exercise physiologist and plant-based nutrition consultant.
-As a former competitive athlete and cardiac rehabilitation therapist, Karen is a health and habit coach specializing in functional longevity.
-She has extensive experience prescribing exercise to clients with medical conditions, such as cardiovascular disease, type 2 diabetes, hypertension, osteoarthritis, and other age-related diseases.
-She is a speaker, the weekly TV health expert on KRON 4 Weekend News, award-winning writer, and author of Athletes in Aprons: The Nutrition Playbook to Break 100
+Karen Owoc is a certified clinical exercise physiologist and corrective exercise specialist.
+As a cardiopulmonary physiologist and former competitive athlete, Karen has extensive experience prescribing exercise to clients and patients with medical conditions, such as cardiovascular disease, type 2 diabetes, hypertension, osteoarthritis, and other age-related diseases, who want to continue participating in their sport.
+She is a health educator, best-selling author, the weekly TV health expert on KRON 4 Weekend News, and award-winning writer.

 • Bachelor of Science in Kinesiology, concentration in Biodynamics